 4. You May Not Pay Social Security or Medicare Tax on Some of Your ESPP Profits

 The nuance of income tax with an employee stock purchase plan can be complicated, and is beyond the scope of this article — but to give you a quick overview of this benefit, when you sell your shares via a qualifying or a disqualifying position, you will likely need to report some combination of compensation income and short- or long-term capital gains income.

 You do not, however, need to report income that would be subject to Social Security or Medicare payroll tax.
 This may be different from other equity compensation that you may have, like non-qualified stock options or restricted stock units.

 5. A Good ESPP Might Increase Your Overall Income

-An employee stock purchase plan that offers a purchase price discount or a lookback provision might be a fantastic opportunity to increase your overall income and net worth — even if you already own a large position in company stock.
+An employee stock purchase plan that offers a purchase price discount or a lookback provision might be an opportunity to increase your overall income and net worth — even if you already own a significant position in company stock.
 Here’s why:

-Let’s assume that you participate in a plan and that you are allowed to purchase shares at 15% discount.
+Let’s assume that you participate in a plan and that you are allowed to purchase shares at a 15% discount.
 Then, you sell those same shares immediately after the purchase date.
-The discount offered by the plan may reduce the potential investment risk associated with participating in a stock plan.
+The plan’s discount may reduce the potential investment risk associated with participating in a stock plan.